Intensive Outpatient Addiction Treatment Programs in New Jersey and Pennsylvania

 There are 12-step programs for almost every form of addition.
 Alcoholics Anonymous (AA) and Narcotics Anonymous (NA) are two of the most common 12-step programs.

 The level of intensity recommended for an outpatient program often depends on your clinical history and current struggle with addiction.
-While an outpatient therapy program may be mandated in certain situations, participation in self-help programs is almost always voluntary.
+While an outpatient addiction treatment program may be mandated in certain situations, participation in self-help programs is almost always voluntary.